 This guide is for anyone working in the field of child sexual abuse and exploitation.
 Those working with children and families or those working in influencing, fundraising or communications.

-This document was reviewed in 2022 by the CSA CPP in recognition of the pace of change in the field.
+This document has been reviewed in 2022 and now 2024 by the CSA CPP in recognition of the pace of change in the field.
 It includes:

-- Impact of Language
+- Impact of language

 - What children tell us

 - Understanding child abuse and exploitation

 - Beckett's interconnected conditions for exploitation

-- What is Victim Blaming

 - Some key terms:

+- Contextual safeguarding

+- What is victim blaming?

+- Examples of victim blaming

+- Parent / carer blaming

+- Some key terms:

 - Child Sexual Exploitation (CSE)

 - Child Criminal Exploitation (CCE)

-- County Lines and the concept of exchange
+- County lines & the concept of exchange

-- Victim / Survivor
+- Victim / survivor

 - Perpetrator

 - Risk

 - Vulnerability

 - Risky choices / risky behaviour

-- Disengaged / Hard to reach
+- Disengaged / hard to reach

 - Prevention